Running Xibo for Android

 The schedule status shows the current schedule on the device and the state of each layout.

-Layouts that are downloaded but not necessarily currently in the schedule (for example a default layout will be downloaded, but may not be shown if there are other layouts scheduled).
+All Layouts Layouts that are downloaded but not necessarily currently in the schedule (for example a default layout will be downloaded, but may not be shown if there are other layouts scheduled).

-Layouts currently in the schedule will be listed.
+Scheduled Layouts Layouts currently in the schedule will be listed.

-Layouts will be valid once all of their resources are downloaded.
+Valid Layouts Layouts will be valid once all of their resources are downloaded.

-Layouts with missing resources or blacklisted content will be invalid and removed from the schedule.
+Invalid Layouts Layouts with missing resources or blacklisted content will be invalid and removed from the schedule.

-If a media item is successfully downloaded and Xibo thinks it should play - but it doesn’t, under some circumstances it will be temporarily blacklisted.
+Blacklist If a media item is successfully downloaded and Xibo thinks it should play - but it doesn’t, under some circumstances it will be temporarily blacklisted.
 A good example is a video that has an unsupported codec.